 However you should understand the open nature of the internet.
 As such, your personal information flows over networks connecting you to systems without security measures, and are accessible to people other than those for whom the personal information is intended.

 b.
 People who contact us via social media

 If you send us a private or direct message via any social media platform, your message will be saved to ensure we have a record of all interaction with you.

 c.
 People who contact us via email

 Personal data collected via email is stored on Microsoft Office 365 and our central database system.
 We will use your information to respond to your request or the subject of your enquiry.
-Emails are not necessarily secure against interception.
 Should you request to be registered on our database system, we may use your information to contact you to let you know about our services and products which may be of interest to you.
 We only require the information needed to provide a service to you, such as name, address, email address and telephone number.
 Where we request more information, it will be in the context of specific transactions or to improve our service to you.
 It will be made clear that this is purely voluntary on your behalf and you have to absolute right not to provide us with this information.

 d.
 People who contact us by telephone